openwdl/wdl/modules/SPEC.md

 5. If a previously signed module is later resolved without a `module.sig`, the engine must refuse to proceed, exactly as if the signing key had changed.
 The user must explicitly accept the removal through the same engine-specific trust command.

 The lockfile `signer` field is absent for unsigned modules and for local path dependencies, which are not subject to signature verification.

+A legitimate key rotation is indistinguishable from a compromise at the protocol level; the engine cannot tell them apart, so the user must.
+Authors rotating a signing key should announce the new key through a channel consumers already trust, such as the repository's README or a release note, so that users have something to verify against before accepting the new key.

 ### Engine Policy